Excerpt from Novel

 I was peeling the candy wrapper when I heard a groan from inside, from the window right above me.
 I stopped for a moment.
 Listening, but the sound stopped.
-I got the wrapper half way off and took a bite.
+I got the wrapper halfway off and took a bite.
 An agonizing moan stopped me in mid-chew.
 My mom sounded as if she were being tortured.
 What the hell was he doing to her?
 I made as if to put down the candy bar and get up, but the sound died down again.

 I sat watching the traffic zoom along the dusty street.
 The drivers acted like pilots on a landing runway.
 This corner was where the freeway emptied out.
-The stoplight on our corner was real annoyance to these frenzied motorists.
+The stoplight on our corner was a real annoyance to these frenzied motorists.

 It was a good candy bar, creamy from being in the sun with the added contrast of the hard, crunchy nuts.
 I had just finished the whole thing when the moaning started again.
 This time it didn’t stop; it grew louder.
 My god!
 He’s beating her or something.
 If he doesn’t stop, I am going to go in there and hit him with something!
 I sat, shoulders hunched forward, trying not to move, listening to the unbearable sound of my mother’s gasps and cries and moans.
 I tensed myself to get up and do something.
 I told myself I would sneak into the kitchen and get the frying pan and….